sensei-hacker/inavwiki/iNavFlight-Missions.md

 # Ground Control Stations

-Currently there are a number of GCS applications widely used for iNav mission management, including  [Mission Planner for INAV](https://play.google.com/store/apps/details?id=com.eziosoft.ezgui.inav&hl=en) (Android), [MobileFlight](https://flyinghead.github.io/mobile-flight/) (IOS) and [mwp](https://github.com/stronnag/mwptools) (Linux).
-In the future, other options may become available, particularly as the MAVLink protocol becomes supported by iNav.
+Currently there are a number of GCS applications widely used for INAV mission management, including  [Mission Planner for INAV](https://play.google.com/store/apps/details?id=com.eziosoft.ezgui.inav&hl=en) (Android), [MobileFlight](https://flyinghead.github.io/mobile-flight/) (IOS) and [mwp](https://github.com/stronnag/mwptools) (Linux).
+In the future, other options may become available, particularly as the MAVLink protocol becomes supported by INAV.
 However, MAVLink based tools will only provide monitoring.

 [Mission Planner for INAV](https://play.google.com/store/apps/details?id=com.eziosoft.ezgui.inav&hl=en) and [mwp](https://github.com/stronnag/mwptools) (at least, maybe MobileFlight as well) support mission planning (they share a common mission definition file format, so missions can be used in either tool), mission upload / download, mission monitoring and mission logging.